-Native to North America, the cobra lily is often found growing in distinct groupings in boggy areas that are devoid of nutrition.
+Native to California and Oregon, the cobra lily is often found growing in distinct groupings in boggy areas that are devoid of nutrition.
 Their hooded leaves secrete an aroma that attracts insects and then allows the plant to gather fuel from trapping and digesting their prey.
-Once inside, it's difficult for insects to escape, and the plant will also secrete digestive enzymes to help break down the animal matter.
-Unlike many other pitcher plants, however, cobra lily plants are not able to collect rainwater to trap prey.
+Once inside, it's difficult for insects to escape.
+The plant will secretes digestive enzymes to help break down the animal matter.
+Unlike many other pitcher plants, because of their hooded shape, cobra lily plants are not able to collect rainwater to trap prey.

 These plants can spread asexually through runners and stolons, and they flower infrequently.
 The cobra lily is considered to be a true one-of-a-kind plant and possesses an exceptional structure and beauty.

 Cobra Lily Plant Care

 Cobra lily plants require warm climates, full sun, and consistently wet and bog-like conditions in order to grow, and this can be difficult to replicate in a home garden.
 As such, these plants are considered to be difficult to cultivate, particularly outside of their native area.
 In order to successfully grow Darlingtonia californica in your own garden, the key is mimicking its native conditions as closely as possible.